Megumi-Nagumo/RockPaperScissors/README.md

-aaaaaaaaaaaaaaaa  # TOP-Rock-Paper-Scissors
-The Odin Project 3
+The Odin Project #3 and the first JS assignment!